cureofdeath/cureofdeath/README.md

 # 👋 Hi, I’m @cureofdeath

-- 👀 I’m interested in graphic design and 3d design.
+- 👀 I’m interested in Product Designing and Open-source.
-- 🌱 I’m currently pursuing BCA.
+- 🌱 I’m currently an Intern as a Ui/Ux Designer.
 - 💞️ I’m looking forward to collaborate on projects resolving real world issues.
 - 📫 How to reach me - email: cureofdeath@duck.com